Auto loan delinquency rates expected to return to normal

 While vehicle prices have been going up, auto loan delinquency rates have remained surprisingly low for the first two years of the pandemic.

 Unfortunately, this is no longer the case.
-As the Federal Reserve works to address growing inflation, more borrowers are falling behind on their auto loans, and we can expect delinquency rates to return to normal pre-pandemic levels over the coming months.
+As the Federal Reserve works to address growing inflation, more borrowers are falling behind on their auto loans — and we can expect delinquency rates to return to pre-pandemic levels as we near the end of 2022.

-Following the February Fed meeting, new data indicated that government assistance helped play a key role in keeping delinquency rates steady over the past two years.
-Because many of the Americans receiving extra assistance during this time also fall under the subprime category, it meant fewer loan originations.
+Data from February 2022 indicates that government assistance helped play a key role in keeping delinquency rates steady over the past two years.
+Because many of the Americans receiving extra assistance during this time also fall under the subprime category, it meant lower loan originations and delinquency rates.

 Missing loan originations

 Across the board, most auto delinquencies come from borrowers with low credit scores.
 So, with fewer low-credit borrowers getting new loans, delinquency rates remained fairly low.
 Many low-credit borrowers did not finance new loans due to less demand for a vehicle with stay-at-home orders and more stringent acceptance criteria implemented by lenders.